 - Crucifers (also called Brassica): Brussel sprouts, broccoli, cabbage, cauliflower, collard greens, kale, and turnips.

-- Leafy greens: Parsley, kale, watercress, chard, cilantro, beet greens, escarole, dandelion,
+- Leafy greens: Parsley, kale, watercress, chard, cilantro, beet greens, escarole, dandelion, and mustard greens.

 - Citrus: oranges, lemons and limes (avoid grapefruit and grapefruit juice, which slow Phase 1)